 Students involved in extracurricular activities or athletics MUST be in attendance by 10:30 a.m. on the day of a scheduled activity or athletic contest and remain in attendance until dismissal in order to participate, unless excused for any lawful reason other than illness.
 No student may participate in interscholastic athletics that has not been in attendance on the day of the athletic event or practice.
-A student athlete may not participate in or attend any school activity on a day the student is absent.
-School events (concerts, field trips, dances, etc.) and athletic contests scheduled on a weekendSaturday require proper attendance on the previous Friday.
-Any student leaving early (prior to 1⁄2 day in attendance 3.5 hours) will not be eligible to practice or participate in any school event or practice scheduled for that day unless lawfully excused from schoolpre approved by administration.
-In addition, iIf additional rules are imposed by applicable governing authorities, such as the Pennsylvania Interscholastic Athletic Association, suchthose rules as applicable will be enforced.
+If additional rules are imposed by governing authorities, such as the Pennsylvania Interscholastic Athletic Association, those rules as applicable will be enforced.

-Excused absences, tardinessabsences, tardiness, and early dismissals are for clearly established legitimate reasons only.
+Excused absences, tardiness, and early dismissals are for clearly established legitimate reasons only.
 The District considers the following urgent reasons to constitute reasonable cause or legitimate reasons for excusal from school attendance:

-- 1. Illness or recovery from an accident A physician's excuse is required for any consecutive absence of more than three (3) school days or if the District Administration has reason to question the validity of the absence. - 2.
-Health care Absence for a portion of the school day may be excused for medical or dental appointments which cannot be arranged after school hours.
+- 1. Illness or recovery from an accident of student A physician's excuse is required for any consecutive absence of more than three (3) school days or if the District Administration has reason to question the validity of the absence. - 2.
+Health careor threrapy services Absence for a portion of the school day may be excused for medical or dental appointments which cannot be arranged after school hours.
 Prior permission from the Principal must be obtained in order for the absence to be excused.
 To receive professional health care or therapy services rendered by Commonwealth, licensed practitioners that are otherwise impractical or impossible to receive outside of school hours upon receipt of satisfactory evidence of such need. - 3.
-Serious illness or death in the immediate family. - 4.
-Quarantine. - 5.
-Impassable roads. - 6.
-Weather so inclement as to endanger the health of the child. - 7.
+Serious illness or death in the immediate family limited to five (5) days per occurrence. - 4.
+Quarantine of student. - 5.
+Impassable/hazardous roads. - 6.
+Weather so inclement as to endanger the health of the childstudent. - 7.
 Student's required court appearance. - 8.
 Excused pursuant to a farm or domestic service emergency permit. - 9.
 Family or student emergency.
-To qualify for an absence for the reason of a family emergency, the situation must be a true emergency for which planning was not reasonably possible and which required by its nature the absence of the student. - 10.
-Official religious holidays observed by the student's religious group Permission for the absence must be obtained from the Principal before the holiday.
-All absences occasioned by the observance of the student's religion on a day approved by the District as a religious holiday shall be excused and no student so excused shall be deprived of an award or eligibility to compete for an award or the opportunity to make up a test or any other schoolwork given on that day.
+To qualify for an absence for the reason of a family emergency, the situation must be a true emergency for which planning was not reasonably possible and which required by its nature the absence of the student.

+- 10. Official religious holidays observed by the student's religious group Permission for the absence must be obtained from the Principal before the holiday.
+All absences occasioned by the observance of the student's religion on a day approved by the District as a religious holiday shall be excused and no student so excused shall be deprived of an award or eligibility to compete for an award or the opportunity to make up a test or any other schoolwork given on that day. - 10.11.
+Religious instruction Limited to a maximum of 36 hours per school year when Formatted: Font: Italic requested in writing by the parent(s)/guardian(s).

-Religious instruction - Limited to a maximum of 36 hours per school year.
+Religious instruction Limited to a maximum of 36 hours per school year.